AndrewRadev/dsf.vim/README.md

 Change any of the left-hand sides of the `map` calls to whatever you'd like.

+For additional settings, check the full documentation with `:help dsf-settings`.

 ## Contributing

 Pull requests are welcome, but take a look at [CONTRIBUTING.md](https://github.com/AndrewRadev/dsf.vim/blob/master/CONTRIBUTING.md) first for some guidelines.